mortie/beanbar/README.md

 * Your render function should return `this.el(props, ...children)` instead of `h(tag, props, ...children)`.
-Using the `el` function ensures you're followingr the convention; each module is a `module` tag with the JavaScript class name as the CSS class name.
+Using the `el` function ensures you're following the convention; each module is a `module` tag with the JavaScript class name as the CSS class name.
 * If you implement the `css()` function, you can return a CSS string which will be added to the document the first time your class is instantiated.